 About the Advocate

-Tony Flores has been selected as Alberta’s first Advocate for Persons with Disabilities.
-Flores has a Bachelor of Arts degree in economics and political science with extensive personal and professional experience working with people with disabilities, their support networks and stakeholders.
-He is a self-advocate who believes strongly in empowering people with disabilities to reach their full potential and looks forward to being part of a team that will focus on improving the quality of life for people with disabilities.
-Flores is an accomplished athlete, has extensive experience working with a non-profit organization and has volunteered – both locally and internationally – mentoring and coaching athletes with disabilities.
+McMeekin has a law degree from the University of Calgary and a bachelor of arts in mass communications from Carlton University.
+Despite many physical challenges, he made history when he was called to the Alberta Bar in 2016.
+McMeekin has extensive personal and professional experience working with people with disabilities, their support networks and other stakeholders.
+He believes strongly in empowering people with disabilities to reach their full potential and looks forward to being part of a team that is focused on improving the quality of lives of people with disabilities.

 Connecting with Albertans

-The Advocate is focused on connecting with Albertans with disabilities, their families and caregivers.
-To support this, the Advocate and their office staff are able to attend and present at your disability-related events, such as town hall meetings, annual general meetings or discussion groups.
-Presentations cover the work of the Advocate specifically, or critical issues affecting Albertans with disabilities.
+In addition to connecting with Albertans with disabilities, their families and caregivers, representatives from the Advocate’s Office are able to attend and present at disability-related events, such as community meetings, annual general meetings or discussion groups.
+Presentations may cover the work of the Advocate specifically, or critical issues affecting Albertans with disabilities.

-The Advocate for Persons with Disabilities Act mandates that the Advocate prepare and submit to the Minister of Community and Social Services a report summarizing the activities of the Advocate for the last year.
-The Minister will present the report to the Legislative Assembly.
+The Advocate for Persons with Disabilities Act mandates that the Advocate prepare and submit to the Minister of Seniors, Community and Social Services a report summarizing the activities for the previous calendar year.
+The minister will present the report to the Legislative Assembly.